aregsar/aregsarblog/blog/2019/git-pull-configuration-for-trunk-based-development/index.md

 # alias pull = git pull --rebase=merges
 ```

-## Configuring the git pull command using an your global git config file
+## Configuring the git pull command using the global git config file

+You can add the following to your git configuration file settings.

 ```bash
 git config --global pull.rebase preserve